 This is an online work-from-home job that requires a high-speed internet connection and a PC with audio capability.
 It’s not demanding in terms of hardware, so even those with older machines will do fine.
 Transcription really doesn’t have any fancy requirements to get going.

-If you don’t already have a good typing speed, get it up to at least 55 WPM.
+If you don’t already have a good typing speed, get it up to at least 55 WPM (words per minute).
 Most sites recommend transcription applicants be at 70 WPM, but you can start working sooner.
-The sites care less about your speed.
+The sites care less about your speed than they do about your quality.
 So long as you meet the assignment deadline, they’re still only paying you based on the audio itself.
-A slower typing speed doesn’t affect them much, but has a direct impact on your personal profitability.
+A slower typing speed doesn’t affect them much, but it has a direct impact on your personal profitability.
 It is in your best interest to improve as a typist, but don’t let it stop you from getting started now!

-It will be helpful to bookmark a few grammar sites in advance for both Chicago Manual of Style and Associated Press Stylebook.
-Companies will use these for general formatting rules, in addition to their own style guide.
+It will be helpful to bookmark a few grammar sites in advance for both the Chicago Manual of Style and the Associated Press Stylebook.
+Companies will use these in addition to their own style guides for general formatting rules.
 Their guide will let you know which is the preferred format.
 If you encounter something that is not covered in their company guide, you will need to refer to one of these.

 Now, get ready for your assessments!

 Each transcription company you apply to will require a skill assessment, and you should apply to several.
 Tests can include a question and answer portion that will help assess your grammar skills, but all will include actual audio files to transcribe.
-Make sure you download AND READ THOROUGHLY the company style guide you are provided with.
-This 15 to 30 page document will differ between each Web site, so it’s easiest to do one application per day to help keep your rules straight.
-There is very little room for error in these tests as the number of applicants is enormous, so take your time!
+Make sure you download and thoroughly read the company style guide you are provided.
+This 15-to-30-page document will differ between each website, so it’s easiest to do one application per day to help keep your rules straight.
+There is very little room for error in these tests, as the number of applicants is enormous, so take your time!